haggen/sqlment/README.md

   .toQuery() //=> ["select * from posts"];
 ```

-Queries are mutable and methods are chainable:
+Queries are mutable, and methods are chainable:

 ```js
 select`*`.from`posts`.where`author_id = ${1}`